 2. The easiest thing to do is make your life harder

 Building your platform will take a lot of time and hard work.
 The easiest thing you can do is start to lack consistency and focus.
-In months, the years you put in can be erased if you aren’t committed to your plans.
+The years you put in can be erased in months if you aren’t committed to your plans.
 If you want this, it’s going to take work.

 3. This has nothing to do with me, and I’m happy for you